INDA23PlusPlus/chess-network-protocol/README.md

 Add this repo as a git dependency in the Cargo.toml.
 There are two files that can be used as boilerplate.
 One is an example demonstrating how to connect to a server and send commands and receive data.
 The other one is an example of receiving and sending data as a server.
 They are both located in the `examples` folder and can be run with `cargo run --example <name>`.
+They show how the handshake and first move should be made and just prints everything received instead of doing any logic with it.
 This repository is a library, so you can use it as a dependency in your own project with:
 ```toml
 [dependencies]